 There are many manufacturers of vinyl cutters, models even more.

-Among the most well-known brands of vinyl cutters are:
+Among the most famous brands of vinyl cutters are for example

 - X4 Tools